 Summer break is a great time to do this!
 You can also do other longer-breaks throughout the year.
 Some of the easier skills can also be taught on a Saturday.

 Each summer, I evaluate what chores my children are able to do and decide which chores each child needs to add to his/her repertoire.
-For example, my children do not start out cleaning the entire bathroom.
+For example, my children do not start out cleaning the entire bathroom as a chore.
 I teach one part of a bathroom at a time.
 I leave toilets for an age when they are a bit older and able to clean it well and also wash their hands well following the job.
 I leave mirrors for when the child is older so the child can reach the full mirror safely.

 It is also a good time to work on teaching how to cook new foods.
 The kitchen is another area where my children learn “line upon line.”